RESEARCH

 • ODIN: Automated Drift Detection and Recovery in Video Analytics, VLDB 2020

 The practical art of constructing database systems involves a morass of trade-offs among query execution speed, standards compliance, feature parity, modularity, portability, and other goals.
-It is no surprise that database systems, like all complex software systems, contain bugs that can adversely affect their performance and accuracy.
+It is no surprise that database systems, like all complex software systems, contain bugs that can adversely affect their performance and correctness.
 Both developers and users face challenges while dealing with these bugs.
-We are developing APOLLO, a toolchain for automatically detecting, reporting, and diagnosing bugs in DBMSs.
+We are developing techniques and toolchains for automatically detecting, reporting, and diagnosing bugs in DBMSs.

 Database-as-a-service offerings enable users to quickly create and deploy complex data processing pipelines.
 In practice, these pipelines often exhibit significant overlap of computation due to redundant execution of certain sub-queries.
-It is challenging for developers and database administrators to manually detect overlap across queries since they may be distributed across teams, organization roles, and geographic locations.
-We are designing EQUITAS, an automated cloud-scale tool for identifying equivalent queries to minimize computation overlap.
+More broadly, modern query optimizers increasingly need formal and statistical techniques to reason about equivalence, exploit learned signals, and rewrite queries safely.
+We are designing automated tools for identifying query equivalence, proving semantic properties, and optimizing query execution.

 Non-Volatile Memory Database Management Systems

 This line of research focuses on a new class of memory category non-volatile memory (NVM) technologies that blur the gap between volatile memory and durable storage.
-NVM supports low latency byte-addressable accesses similar to DRAM, but all writes are persistent like SSDs.
-There are several aspects of NVM that make existing DBMS architectures inappropriate for them.
-We investigate how to rearchitect the DBMS from the ground-up to take advantage of NVM.
+NVM supports low-latency byte-addressable accesses similar to DRAM, but all writes are persistent like SSDs.
+There are several aspects of NVM that make existing DBMS architectures inappropriate for these devices.
+We investigate how to rearchitect the DBMS from the ground up to take advantage of NVM.

 Self-Driving Database Management Systems

-We are pursuing a new research direction on designing a self-driving DBMS.
+We are pursuing research on DBMSs that can adapt automatically to changing workloads and hardware environments.
 Tuning modern DBMSs for a particular workload is a laborious and error-prone task due to the long and growing list of knobs that these systems expose.
-If the DBMS could do automatically tune itself, then it would remove many of the complications and costs involved with its deployment.
-Our research focuses on designing new algorithms that allow the DBMS to tune itself.
-We apply techniques from machine learning to tune the physical design of the database to accelerate query processing.
+If the DBMS could tune itself automatically, then it would remove many of the complications and costs involved with deployment.
+Our research focuses on designing algorithms that allow the DBMS to adapt its physical design, storage layout, and query execution strategies.